Web - JavaScript

 </script>

-Install with NPM/Yarn
+Install with npm/Yarn

-Use the following shell command to install the Sprig SDK through NPM or Yarn as part of your web application.
+Use the following shell command to install the Sprig SDK through npm or YARN.

-You have to update the SDK manually to receive the latest functionality.
-We recommend you update the package weekly for improved functionality and bug fixes.
 With this installation method, Sprig will be bundled with the rest of your front-end application and be immediately accessible on page load.

+Note that you will have to update the SDK manually to receive the latest functionality.
+We recommend you update the package monthly for improved functionality and bug fixes.

 npm install --save @sprig-technologies/sprig-browser

-yarn upgrade @sprig-technologies/sprig-browser --latest
+yarn add @sprig-technologies/sprig-browser --latest

 Then, in your application, initialize Sprig with your ENVIRONMENT_ID: